amenzwa/amenzwa.github.io/computing/HowSlideRulesWork.md

 ![FC 1/98](./figures/SlideRules/FC1-98/DSC00161.JPG)

-The FC 1/98 is, for sure, a specialty slide rule for electrical engineers.
+The FC 1/98 is, for sure, a speciality slide rule for electrical engineers.
 But it is general enough to qualify as a Darmstadt-ish engineering rule.
 And its clever scale layout deserves recognition.
 As such, I chose to include it in this article.
-But I did leave out other specialty engineering rules in my collection that are too far off the main aim of this article: transmission line Smith chart, electronic engineering rule, mechanical engineering rule, chemical engineering rule, and so forth.
+But I did leave out other speciality engineering rules in my collection that are too far off the main aim of this article: transmission line Smith chart, electronic engineering rule, mechanical engineering rule, chemical engineering rule, and so forth.

 ***FC 2/83 N Novo-Duplex***—The FC 2/83 N is famous both for its evident usability as well as for its quiet beauty.
 Yes, contrary to the prevailing view, we engineers do appreciate aesthetics and subtlety.
 The FC 2/83 N uses pale green backgrounds for $C$ and $CF$ on the frontside and $C$ and $D$ on the backside.
 It uses pale blue backgrounds for $A$ and $B$ on the frontside.
 In my opinion—and this view sprang from my experience with human factors in user interface design—FC 2/83 N's understate, colour-coded scales are a better design choice than the Aristo 0969's spread-out scales.
 The FC 2/83 N has on the backside the $W_1$-$W^{'}_1$ and $W_2$-$W^{'}_2$ extended square root scales, which are lacking on the Aristo 0969.
 That is impressive, considering the Aristo 0969 is a good half-centimetre wider than the FC 2/83 N. Also, as can be seen in the photograph below, the FC 2/83 N's slide has black grooves at its tips.
 These striations make it easier to pull out from its stowed position.
 Little things like this make big differences in usability and convenience, especially when operating under time pressure—like in an examination.